gsmithvi/gsmithvi.github.io/_posts/2016-02-09-uruguay-mymon-map.md

 URY_adm0_df <- fortify(URY_adm0)
 ```

-Retain only GBIF observations contained within the country level polygon, using sp::over().
+Retain only GBIF observations contained within the country level polygon, using \code{sp::over()}.
 I did this because GBIF observations do not always contain accurate stateProvince information.
 Also, reading in Uruguay roads as shapefiles.

 ```r